-Demonstrations in haymaking and tillage are a popular at the Australian National Field Days.
+Demonstrations in haymaking and tillage are a popular attraction at the Australian National Field Days.
 A dedicated, five hectare demonstration paddock is planted out each year to provide ideal forage for mowing, raking, baling and handling demonstrations.

 EDUCATION ACTIVITES FOR SCHOOLS

 - Grains - identifying grains, what they are used for and nutritional benefits

 - Plants - including legumes, grasses and a wide variety of weeds - identifying these is an interesting challenge for not only the students!